mdsol/mauth-jvm-clients/modules/mauth-proxy/README.md

 The reason for using the mAuth proxy is to enable the use of UI REST clients like [Postman](https://www.getpostman.com/postman), [Paw](https://paw.cloud/) or curl to request Medidata resources.

-The service is appends valid mAuth headers to incoming requests and sends the authenticated request to the requested service.
+The service appends valid mAuth headers to incoming requests and sends the authenticated request to the requested service.

 ## Running via sbt: